-Note: Versions 0.6 and 1.0 of this document recommended using the file extension ".stp.Z" (two dots), since that ensured preservation of the correct file name - including the ".stp" extension - of the compressed file.
-However, it was agreed to go back to the original proposal of ".stpZ", (one dot) since that will allow association of this file extension with the correct application to handle STEP files.
-The disadvantage of losing the file extension when manually inflating such a file was agreed to be negligible, since whoever attempts this, knows what to expect.
+Note: Initial draft versions of this document recommended using the file extension ".stp.Z" (two dots), since that ensured preservation of the correct file name - including the ".stp" extension - of the compressed file.
+However, it was agreed to switch the recommendation to ".stpZ" (one dot), since that will allow association of this file extension with the correct application to handle STEP files.
+The disadvantage of losing the file extension when using the basic GZip / Zlib algorithm and manually inflating such a file was agreed to be negligible, since whoever attempts this, knows what to expect.